Datacom-AI/website-BE-redo/README.md

 ### About database

 Database recommendation is PostgreSQL, not MongoDB.
-Since we have many roles, including Admin, we need to change to SQL-like database for easier database queries. <i>This note will be deleted in the final MVP</i>
+Since we have many roles, including Admin, we need to change to SQL-like database for easier database queries. <i>This note will be deleted in the final MVP.</i>

-I'm running on local database, and on the way to migrate this to AWS S3 bucket.
+I'm running on local database, and on the way to migrate this to AWS S3 bucket with remote database.

+### Access Token & Refresh Token

+Please generate your own access token and refresh token online.
+Add them to '.env' file.

 ### Backend guide

 All the necessary API routes are created.
 Also I have already done a bit of the API handling setups in the FE repository.
-Please check the 'website-FE' for more information. <i>This note will also be deleted in the final MVP</i>
+Please check the 'website-FE' for more information. <i>This note will also be deleted in the final MVP.</i>